 In this section, we compare BilVideo and its query language with some other systems and query languages proposed in the literature.
-One point worth noting at the outset is that BilVideo query language, to the best of our knowledge, is unique in its support for retrieving any segment of a video clip, where the given query conditions are satisfied, regardless of how video data is semantically partitioned.
+One point worth noting at the outset is that the Bil-Video query language is, to the best of our knowledge, unique in its support for retrieving any segment of a video clip, where the given query conditions are satisfied, regardless of how video data are semantically partitioned.
 None of the systems discussed here can return a subinterval of a scene as part of a query result because video features are associated with scenes defined to be the smallest semantic units of video data.
-In our approach, object trajectories, object-appearance relations, and spatio-temporal relations between video objects are represented as Prolog facts in a knowledge-base, and they are not explicitly related to semantic units of videos.
-Thus, BilVideo query language can return precise answers for spatio-temporal queries in terms of frame intervals.
-Moreover, our assessment for the directional relations between two video objects is also novel in that two overlapping objects may have directional relations defined for them with respect to one another, provided that center points of the objects' Minimum Bounding

-Rectangles (MBRs) are different.
-It is because Allen's temporal interval algebra, [2], is not used as a basis for the directional relation definition in our approach: in order to determine which directional relation holds between two objects, center points of the objects' MBRs are used [9].
-Furthermore, BilVideo query language provides three aggregate functions, average, sum, and count, which may be very attractive for some applications, such as sports statistical analysis systems, to collect statistical data on spatio-temporal events.
-Moreover, BilVideo query language provides full support for spatio-temporal querying of video data.
+In our approach, object trajectories, object-appearance relations, and spatiotemporal relations between video objects are represented as Prolog facts in a knowledge base, and they are not explicitly related to semantic units of videos.
+Thus the BilVideo query language can return precise answers for spatiotemporal queries in terms of frame intervals.
+Moreover, our assessment of the directional relations between two video objects is also novel in that two overlapping objects may have directional relations defined for them with respect to one another, provided that center points of the objects' minimum bounding rectangles (MBRs) are different.
+It is because Allen's temporal interval algebra, [2], is not used as a basis for the directional relation definition in our approach: to determine which directional relation holds between two objects, center points of the objects' MBRs are used [9].
+Furthermore, the BilVideo query language provides three aggregate functions, average, sum, and count, that may be very attractive for some applications such as sports statistical analysis systems for collecting statistical data on spatiotemporal events.
+Moreover, the Bil-Video query language provides full support for spatiotemporal querying of video data.

-VideoSQL: VideoSQL is an SQL-like query language developed for OVID to retrieve video objects [31].
+VideoSQL.
+VideoSQL is an SQL-like query language developed for OVID to retrieve video objects [31].
 Before examining the conditions of a query for each video object, target video objects are evaluated according to the interval inclusion inheritance mechanism.
 A VideoSQL query consists of the basic select, from, and where clauses.
 Conditions may contain attribute/value pairs and comparison operators.
 Video numbers may also be used in specifying conditions.
-In addition, VideoSQL has a facility to merge the video objects retrieved by multiple queries.
+In addition, VideoSQL has the ability to merge the video objects retrieved by multiple queries.
 Nevertheless, the language does not contain any expression to specify spatial and temporal conditions on video objects.
-Thus, VideoSQL does not support spatiotemporal queries, which is a major weakness of the language.
+Thus VideoSQL does not support spatiotemporal queries, which is a major weakness of the language.

-MOQL and MTQL: In [26], multimedia extensions to the Object Query Language (OQL) and TIGUKAT Query Language (TQL) are proposed.
+MOQL and MTQL.
+In [26], multimedia extensions to the Object Query Language (OQL) and TIGUKAT Query Language (TQL) are proposed.
 The extended languages are called Multimedia Object Query Language (MOQL) and Multimedia TIGUKAT Query Language (MTQL), respectively.
 The extensions made are spatial, temporal, and presentation features for multimedia data.
-MOQL has been used in the STARS system [23] as well as in an object-oriented SGML/HyTime compliant multimedia database system [32], both developed at the University of Alberta.
+MOQL has been used in the STARS system [23] as well as in an object-oriented SGML/HyTimecompliant multimedia database system [32], both developed at the University of Alberta.